-- All versions get an air-conditioning, electric windows and a CD player.
+- All versions get air-conditioning, electric windows, and a CD player.

-As noticed, the BMW 3-series has a history of nearly 40 years.
-Over that period, the BMW 3-series model has been offered in bewildering choice of versions and variants.
+As noticed, the BMW 3 Series has a history of nearly 40 years.
+Over that period, the BMW 3 Series model has been offered in a bewildering choice of versions and variants.
 It has been produced in six different generations and five different body styles.

 The 1st Generation (E21) from 1975 to 1983

-The E21 is a Codename and it's referred to the internal designation for the first BMW 3-series inside the BMW company.
-The 3-series was the successor to the 2002, and it represents a giant leap in the engineering, technology and driving experience.
-Thus, it has become so popular to the extent that the BMW had sold one million car of that model after 6 years of production.
+The E21 is a Codename and it's referred to the internal designation for the first BMW 3 Series inside the BMW company.
+The 3 Series was the successor to 2002, and it represents a giant leap in the engineering, technology, and driving experience.
+Thus, it has become so popular to the extent that the BMW had sold one million cars of that model after 6 years of production.